supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab you will perform:

 -  Create and connect to a feed.
 -  Create and publish a NuGet package.